eclipse-edc/Samples/transfer/README.md

 transfer this file to an `AWS S3 bucket`.
 Terraform is used for creating all required cloud resources.

-### [Transfer sample 06](./transfer-06-consumer-pull-http/README.md): Perform a consumer pull exchange between a connector and a provider
+### [Transfer sample 06](./transfer-06-consumer-pull-http/README.md): Perform a consumer pull exchange between a consumer and a provider

 In this sample, we will describe a step-by-step guide to demonstrate a consumer pull exchange between two connections.
 One connecter is a consumer and the other is a provider.
 The consumer will initiate a transfer, and the provider will send an EndpointDataReference to the consumer.
 Finally, the consumer will be able to access the data by requesting the endpoint that received through the EndpointDataReference.

+### [Transfer sample 07](./transfer-07-provider-push-http/README.md): Perform a provider push exchange between a consumer and a provider

+In this sample, we will describe a step-by-step guide to demonstrate a provider push exchange between two connections.
+One connecter is a consumer and the other is a provider.
+The consumer will initiate the transfer by sending a DataRequest with any destination type other than HttpProxy, and the provider will fetch the date from the actual DataSource and push it to the consumer.